mzazon/awesome-cloud-projects/aws/cloudfront-realtime-monitoring/cloudfront-realtime-monitoring.md

    echo "✅ Lambda function package created"
    ```

    The Lambda function implements sophisticated log processing including IP geolocation, user agent categorization, and real-time metric aggregation.
-It processes each log entry to extract business-relevant information such as geographic distribution, device types, and performance metrics.
+It has been updated to use AWS SDK v3 for improved performance and reduced memory footprint.
+The function processes each log entry to extract business-relevant information such as geographic distribution, device types, and performance metrics.
 The function also implements error handling, batch processing for efficiency, and multi-destination routing to send processed data to different storage systems.
 This real-time processing enables immediate insights and alerting that would be impossible with traditional batch processing approaches.

 4. **Create DynamoDB Table for Metrics Storage**: